hotio/readarr/README.md

 ## Configuration location

-Your radarr configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.
+Your readarr configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.

 ## Executing your own scripts